matt-gretton-dann/advent-of-code-2015/README.md

 cmake --build build
 ```

 Note that some of the puzzles require OpenSSL for the MD5 implementation.
-Install the development libraries.
-On macOS this also requires you to pass -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl to `cmake`.
+On macOS this also requires you to pass an appropariate value for `OPENSSL_ROOT_DIR` to cmake.
+On x86 this is `-DOPENSSL_ROOT_DIR=/usr/local/opt/openssl` and on AArch64 this is `-DOPENSSL_ROOT_DIR=/opt/homebrew/opt/openssl`.

 To run each puzzle then do: